Resilience, Hardiness & Healthy Boundaries, Parameters

 Our Personal Boundaries Counselling for boundary setting may be important for us.
 When younger, our boundaries may have been ignored, invaded, engulfed, disrespected (see also Our Painbody), affecting our boundaries now, as if we view external events, others, as the cause of our own pain, hurt.
 We may continue to let others to set the agenda for our life.
 We may be affected by the energy of others, so distinguishing what's in me and what's not, so we don't over-expose our self or ingest negative energy may be important, so we regulate what we take in and put out (see also Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us).
 The personal boundaries and parameters we have hold and protect us and are essential, support our inner authority, wellbeing, help build our tolerance.
 Our boundaries are our way to contain things can help strengthen ourselves, they can help give us the power to tolerate any situation & anyone.
 Counselling for setting boundaries and parameters can support our self-discipline when we need to call upon it.
 And our discipline can be supportive through our compassionate determination.
 Setting our parameters and boundaries & maintaining them doesn't mean we have to suffer in silence or be stiff.
 With our self-chosen healthy boundaries our toleration of other people & problems can be managed easier.
 We can be open, compassionate, flexible, connected & strong, no matter what is happening around us, so we can flourish.
 To make our life healthier, boundaries counselling, resilience therapy can explore these boundary issues with us - those we set for others, and those self boundaries that support us.

 Boundary Setting Counselling - Self-Control We are all tempted by certain things in life - overdoing, overindulging in things, behaviours (see also Anger Counselling & Anger Therapy), which don't support our healthy lifestyle, some of which can lead on to unhealthy habits or addictions (see also Our Biological Drives, Instincts, Urges, Impulses, Passion, Desires, Aspirations, Imagination).
 Balancing between withholding or sharing all our thoughts, and whether or not to share our feelings may be issues for us.
 Our self-control - the ability to control and take charge of our emotions, thoughts, behaviour & desires (and transform them when we need to) helps us establish good habits and can give us a sense of wellbeing, enhances our ability to focus, concentrate, and supports our ability to make good choices (e.g. do we choose to get frustrated, play, laugh, have fun, be carefree, light-hearted with our sense of humour).
-The counselling & psychotherapy can support us in cultivating, practising self-control in the areas where we need to.
+The counselling & psychotherapy can support us in having healthy ways to regulate our feelings, emotions and cultivating, practising self-control in the areas where we need to.
 (See also Our Responsibility - Counselling London)

 Boundary Setting Therapy - What Are Personal Boundaries Boundaries are the physical and emotional limitations - the parameters we set for us - with or without others.
 They can be seen as the loving ways we take care of ourself.
 Our personal boundaries give us a frame - our own framework - what separates us from anyone else, and awareness of our boundaried and coherent sense of self - who we are as a separate human being helps us in creating boundaries.
 Our boundaries and parameters support us taking control of life's challenges, especially if we are feeling insecure or are overly affected by others.
 The boundaries and parameters we have support our will, so we are not easily captured by our desires, so we are not borderless, groundless.
 Our personal boundaries are our own caring protection field.
 They give us our internal structure, beginning with being grounded in our own body - our personal space where we begin & end.
 Similar to the borders of a country, our physical boundaries protect our bodies.
 How we feel about our body may be another influence.
 They are our internal support system helping us set limits on us and protect us from physical, emotional & mental overload.
 Our healthy boundaries can support our steadfastness in growing & flourishing from the inside out - our own ground & personal space.
 Our personal boundaries can support us, when things are daunting or if we are overwhelmed.
 They give us a greater emotional robustness (emotional boundaries, emotional resiliency) and support our toleration, perseverance, "stickability".
 Our personal boundaries and parameters can support us from getting distracted, help us focus.
 They are our foundation and assert "this is me".
 At a fundamental level our personal boundaries are when we are pushed so far that we say "No more".
 To build our healthy boundaries & protect us in the world, it helps to get to know our personal vulnerabilities, nurture, respect & care for us, respecting boundaries.
 Healthy boundaries support us with inevitable changes & conflicts.
 Our boundaries enable us to take personal responsibility and give us focus, enabling us to get us off any hooks we have put ourselves on.
 Boundaries counselling and boundary therapy can support you with your personal boundaries, setting boundaries.
 Psychotherapy can explore this with you further.

 Counselling For Setting Boundaries & Our Own Parameters Setting our boundaries can also support us in living our life for the good.
 So we no longer just go along with things, the limits we choose to set are the personal boundaries and parameters we create.
 These limits enable us to support, nurture & protect us & be in healthy relationships with others.
-Our boundaries can also give us restraint when we need it, so we don't overdo things, e.g. remain aware of the impact of what we say, even in our relationship.
+Our boundaries can also give us restraint when we need it, so we don't overdo things, e.g. remain aware of the impact of what we say, even in our relationship (see also Freedom Of Expression, Freedom Of Speech).
 And we can utilise our boundaries in how we respond to our uncomfortable feelings, thoughts.
 Maintaining boundaries is based on the relationship we have with ourselves (how we are with us), and when supported by our boundaries, we can manage ambivalence, contradictions & irritations by being able to tolerate things.
 As we acknowledge, listen & follow our own caring inner voice that positively guides our actions, trusting this - our conscience of what's right & wrong, we can make a commitment to care for ourselves in a way a good parent would.
 From this internal caring place we are less worried about how we are seen in the world, without the necessity to receive validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, acceptance from others, as we honour our internal sense of what is best for us, and that our actions will not harm others.
 Setting boundaries may be important to us and boundaries therapy and boundaries counselling may assist.
 In setting our healthy boundaries we may want to consider:

-• Valuing ourself, taking into account our best interests
+- Valuing ourself, taking into account our best interests

-• Identifying what we want & need, what we desire in our heart or hearts
+- Identifying what we want & need, what we desire in our heart or hearts

-• Setting our intention
+- Setting our intention

-• Focusing on our values as boundaries in all we do
+- Focusing on our values as boundaries in all we do

-• How firm, flexible are our boundaries?
+- How firm, flexible are our boundaries?

-• How we clearly communicate and understand each others' boundaries, with mutual respect and kindness
+- How we clearly communicate and understand each others' boundaries, with mutual respect and kindness

 Setting Boundaries Counselling - How We & Others May Respond To Our Boundary Setting Therapy can be a space to explore our boundary setting further, how we can define and set boundaries that work for us.
 Some of us may falsely believe that when we set boundaries and parameters it enables us to control how others treat us.
 Yet we can only set our boundaries for us, not for others.
 We may ask others not to treat us in a certain way, yet they may, because we have set boundaries for them, not for us.
 Telling others that they should change doesn't mean that they will, and can disempower us.
 Although we have no control of how others treat us, we do have control of how we treat ourselves and how we respond to the ways others treat us.
 One challenge may be to remain openhearted, make self-compassion more of a priority, so we are still able to stay in a relationship with others without retaliating, trying other ways to control them.
 Therefore using our personal boundaries to disengage by compassionately managing our own uncomfortable feelings, may be important.
 Fully accepting our helplessness over other people's behaviour, that we are powerless over whether they are respectful, loving or not, does not mean that we are powerless in choosing our responses.
 A further challenge may be to compassionately manage our own feelings of loneliness or helplessness, maybe grief or heartbreak.
 And when we are compassionate to ourselves, then we will naturally be unavailable to other people's unacceptable behaviour, supported by setting our own boundaries that we don't like to be treated this way, and if others continue, we will leave.
 This can empower us.
 (See also Healthy Boundaries & Resilience In Relationships)